Ice hockey at the Olympic Games: 1980: "Miracle on Ice"

 The Winter Olympics returned to Lake Placid, New York in 1980.
 Twelve teams participated in the tournament, including Canada for the first time since 1968.
 The Soviet Union had won the gold medal in five of the six previous Winter Olympic Games, and were the favorites to win once more in Lake Placid.
 The team consisted of full-time players with significant experience in international play.
 By contrast, the United States' team—led by head coach Herb Brooks—consisted exclusively of amateur players with mostly college experience, and was the youngest team in the tournament and in U.S. national team history.
 In the group stage, both the Soviet and U.S. teams were unbeaten; the U.S. achieved several notable results, including a 2–2 draw against Sweden, and a 7–3 upset victory over second-place favorites Czechoslovakia.

 For the first game in the medal round, the United States played the Soviets.
-The first period finished tied at 2–2, and the Soviets lead 3–2 following the second.
+The first period finished tied at 2–2, and the Soviets led 3–2 following the second.
 The U.S. team scored two more goals to take their first lead during the third and final period, winning the game 4–3.
 Following the game, the U.S. went on to clinch the gold medal by beating Finland in the final.
 The Soviet Union took the silver medal by beating Sweden.

 The victory became one of the most iconic moments of the Games and in U.S. sports.
 Equally well-known was the television call of the final seconds of the game by Al Michaels for ABC, in which he declared: "Do you believe in miracles?!
 YES!"
 In 1999, Sports Illustrated named the "Miracle on Ice" the top sports moment of the 20th century.
 As part of its centennial celebration in 2008, the International Ice Hockey Federation (IIHF) named the "Miracle on Ice" as the best international ice hockey story of the past 100 years.